-Students on academic restriction may take no more than 9-11 hours, selected in consultation with an academic adviser. and will be reminded of and encouraged to make use of the academic support services provided by the school.
-Information about academic support services is published in the Student Handbook, in the Update, and is available from the Director of Student.
-Services and Alumni Relations, Students on academic restriction are not eligible to receive endowed scholarships.
+Students on academic restriction may take no more than 9-11 hours, selected in consultation with an academic advisor. and will be reminded of and encouraged to make use of the academic support services provided by the school.
+Students on academic restriction are not eligible to receive scholarship assistance through the Divinity School.

 Academic restriction will be re-evaluated at the end of every semester.
 Students who have raised their overall GPA to 2.0 or above will be removed from academic restriction.
-Students who have not shown improvement in GPA will be issued a warning, and the student will be required to have courses approved by both the academic adviser and the Assistant Dean.
+Students who have not shown improvement in GPA will be issued a warning, and the student will be required to have courses approved by both the academic advisor and the Associate Dean.
 A student who remains on academic restriction for two consecutive semesters is subject to dismissal.